khulnasoft/integrations-core/khulnasoft_cluster_agent/README.md

 ### Events

-The Datadog-Cluster-Agent integration does not include any events.
+The Khulnasoft-Cluster-Agent integration does not include any events.

 ### Service Checks